KPI of the Day – Retail: $ Sales per unit area

 In the retail industry, this KPI is commonly used to assess the sales performance of multiple location stores.
 In an age where e-commerce is rapidly expanding, physical outlets are starting to become a debatable investment, especially because of the high costs associated with their maintenance.

 In this context, measuring investment profitability for different store locations is of paramount importance. $ Sales per unit area is a suited measurement in this regard, especially when monitored together with other metrics such as $ Cost per unit area.

-There is a great variety of factors which can influence the results of $ Sales per unit area, such as store location, product mix and placement, pricing, inventory management, customer service, staff engagement etc.
+There is a great variety of factors that can influence the results of $ Sales per unit area, such as store location, product mix, and placement, pricing, inventory management, customer service, staff engagement, etc.